Know Your Rights, Your Obligations And Your Options

 Harassment

-Under no circumstances should anyone ever have to put up with harassment in the workplace.
-Unfortunately, both men and women are often victims of sexual harassment which can turn their work lives into a nightmare.
+Under no circumstances should anyone ever have to put up with illegal harassment in the workplace.
+Additionally, both men and women are often victims of sexual harassment which can turn their work lives into a nightmare.
 There are numerous laws which protect employees on the federal, state and municipal level.
 Victims of harassment and sexual harassment in the workplace have rights and an employment attorney can help protect those rights.

 Not Everything Is Harassment, And Harassment Doesn’t Have To Be Sexual